 There is virtue in appreciating the artisanship behind what you wear and looking after them over a long time, making them personal to you.

 Neither of them were men of means, but both are from a time when this discipline was the norm.
+In fact, they used to say because they were poor, they couldn’t afford to buy cheap.

 As a result, I became the beneficiary of some much-treasured items, including the burgundy striped tie worn by my grandfather in the picture below, which he had passed on to me.
+My father passed onto me two pieces of much loved and heavily worn Scottish made knitwear he bought with his first pay check in the late 70s (made in the same town of Hawick, that Colhay’s knitwear is now made), in perfect condition even now, after some 40 years of wear.

 In our disposable culture of today, much of the quality in the clothes that my father and grandfather enjoyed had been abandoned in favour of things that are quick to make, but quick to break; along with the discipline to nurture your belongings and make them last.